It is important for everyone’s enjoyment and safety, to abide with our basic ‘rules’ on any of our tours.

 We do not use route markings other than the GPX tracks provided.
 Ensure that you are familiar with the route information and maps. (if we change it, you will know, and your ride captain will make sure you are all close to each other).
 Stay close to your ride captain.

-Do not deviate from the official route.
+Try not to deviate from the official route.
 When in doubt, ask your ride captain.
 Know which town we are sleeping in every night.
 Then you will not get too badly lost, and learn to pronounce the name, otherwise you might get truly lost.
-Even have a mobile phone on you – more about that later.
+Have a mobile phone on you – more about that later.

 Keep it clean